SuleimanFarah/sunpy/GSOC-2016-hemant27.md

-**15 August – 23 August**
+**15 August – 29 August**

-Final week: Students tidy code, write tests(if required) however presently I don't know much abbout writing tests, improve documentation and submit their code sample.
-Students also submit their final mentor evaluation.
+Writing tidy code, tests(if required) however presently I don't know much about writing tests, improve documentation and submit their code sample.

-**23 August – 29 August**

-This is not the end,I will be continuously involved in the community contributing to its development.
+This is not the end,I will be continuously involved in the community contributing to it's development.

-**30 August**

-Final results of Google Summer of Code 2016 announced.

-Even after Google Summer of Code 2016 I will be a regular contributor of Open Source .

 10.    **Commitments**